Here are the 63 startups that launched today at Y Combinator’s S18 Demo Day 1

 Buttermilk offers a variety of Indian dishes at a low price that can be cooked up by simply adding hot water.
 Based in Seattle, Buttermilk launched in 2017 to the local market and has since expanded to serve their products across the country.

-Dishes include Sambar, Daal, Khichdi, Rasam, and Upma, all of which cost $6 each.
-Buttermilk also sells Basmati Rice for $1.50.
+Dishes include Sambar, Daal, Khichdi, Rasam and Upma, all of which cost $6 each.
+Buttermilk also sells Basmati rice for $1.50.
 And there are “suites,” which pack a handful of meals into one shipment.

 Read more about Buttermilk here.